z4f1r0v/zafirov.me/content/posts/desk_health.md

 My way of coping with this is the 20/20/20 rule.
 It stands for _every 20 minutes look 20 meters away for 20 seconds_.
 I would say that these numbers are a guideline.
 Generally speaking the more time you do - the better.
 This I believe has stuck since it is easy to remember.
 It is also easy to implement as a habit.
 All you need is an app that will remind you every time the period you choose is up and a vantage point to a object that is further away.

 The advantages of this practise are great as your eyes get to focus on a something that is at a greater distance every now and then, allowing your eyes to relax.
 On the other hand this can be a bit disturbing to people that like to allocate long stretches of concentrated work time.
 Simply put it is best if can break down your work into smaller increments.
-Theres is a tradeoff, for sure.
+There is a tradeoff, for sure.
 Of course, you can always combine your break with a short walk to the kitchen for a tea/coffee/water.

 ### Lower back pain